agsb/milliForth-6502/README.md

 ## Bytes?

 Yes, bytes.
-But the code is for a x86 CPU.
+But the code is for a x86 16-bit CPU.

-How minimal could be it for a classic 6502 CPU ?
+How minimal could be it for a classic 6502 8-bit CPU ?

 Two essentially different CPUs, a 16-bit x86 based on complex registers and opcodes, and a 8-bit 6502 using page zero as registers and page one as hardware stack.

-(Still in development)

 ## Inner Interpreter

-As inner interpreter,

-the miniForth and milliForth use Direct Thread Code (DTC)

-the FIG-Forth for 6502 uses Indirect Thread Code (ITC)
+The FIG-Forth (1980) for 6502 uses Indirect Thread Code (ITC) as inner interpreter.

+The miniForth, sectorforth and milliForth use Direct Thread Code (DTC)

 This Forth for 6502, will be done using two models:

-    with classic DTC as milli-Forth-x86 ~ 652 bytes
+    with classic DTC as milli-Forth-x86 ~ now with 640 bytes and
-    and
-    with Minimal Thread Code (MTC)
+    with Minimal Thread Code (MTC) ~ (still wait)

 (later we will compare both, but DTC will win for less size)

-this project is also used to test variations of Minimum Thread Code against a standart Direct Thread Code.
+This project is also used to test variations of Minimum Thread Code against a standart Direct Thread Code.

 ## Coding for 6502

+Focus in size not performance.

 Using ca65 V2.19 - Git 7979f8a41.

-Focus in size not performance.

 The way at 6502 is use a page zero and lots of lda/sta bytes.